 Anti Roll Bars may be upgraded.
 Droplinks must remain non adjustable and bushed.

-Cars must remain standard other than wheels, brake friction material, safety items listed above and dampers, which may be height adjustable.
+Cars must remain standard other than wheels, brake friction material (this covers the pads and disks), safety items listed above and springs and dampers may be changed (which may be height adjustable).
 Triple-adjustable coilovers are not permitted.

 For the avoidance of doubt, standard is as defined in Section B of the yearbook.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.